×

 • Slovak is spoken as a national language in: Slovakia, Vojvodina, Serbia.

 You will also get to know the continents where Russian and Slovak speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Slovak language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Slovak language is 27.
 Find all the information about these languages on Russian and Slovak.

 Russian and Slovak Language History